 - Parenting Blogs: Nourishing Food For Toddlers – write one post that puts all your best healthy food posts in one place

 - Fashion Blogs: Top Trends of 2013 – link to all the specific trends covered already on your blog.

 Benefits of Hub Posts: Hub posts tend to be shared more often because of the depth of the content.
-They also help pull older posts up from the archive and connecting them to new ones.
+They also help pull older posts up from the archive and connect them to new ones.
 Hub posts also improve the reader experience because they can easily find more content that they are looking for.

 12. Humor / Satire Posts (5 Blog Ideas)

 These can be among the more difficult posts to write.
-It can take real skill to effectively convey humor in text.
-If you can think of confusion you've caused or experienced in text messages or emails with people you know – you can imagine how humor could go awry in a post written for people who don't know you.
+It can take real skill to effectively convey humor in the text.
+If you can think of confusion you’ve caused or experienced in text messages or emails with people you know – you can imagine how humor could go awry in a post written for people who don’t know you.
 That being said, many bloggers successfully use humor in their written posts.

 Humor can be more easily conveyed in video, even audio, than in text.
 Once your readers know you, it is easier to use humor throughout your posts.

 Satire can be more easily conveyed, especially if used with appropriate images.